U.S. Charges Chinese Telecom Giant Huawei, Asks Canada For CFO Extradition

 The Trump administration appears to have decided to make an example of Meng.
 She is not only a top corporate officer.
 She is the daughter of the founder of Huawei, which is one of China's most important global brands and seen as an arm of its power around the world.

-The announcement on Monday was the latest example of the Justice Department raising the alarm over what it calls the loss of billions of dollars' worth of American intellectual property to Chinese cyber-theft.
+The announcement on Monday was the latest example of the Justice Department raising the alarm over what it calls the loss of billions of dollars' worth of American intellectual property to Chinese cybertheft.

-U.S. and allied intelligence officials also fear that Huawei's technology helps with Chinese government espionage and it has been barred from selling network equipment in countries leery about Beijing's ambitions.
+U.S. and allied intelligence officials also fear that Huawei's technology helps with Chinese government espionage.
+It has been barred from selling network equipment in countries leery about Beijing's ambitions.

 "As Americans, we should all be concerned by the potential for any company beholden to a foreign government — especially one that doesn't share our values — to burrow into the American telecommunications market," said FBI Director Christopher Wray.
 "That kind of access could give a foreign government the capacity to maliciously modify or steal information, conduct undetected espionage, or exert pressure or control."

-Beijing was expected to condemn the announcement.
-It has already responded to Meng's arrest by taking a number of Canadians into custody and focusing pressure on its relationship with Ottawa.
+Beijing is expected to condemn the announcement.
+The Chinese government already has responded to Meng's arrest by taking a number of Canadians into custody and applying pressure on its relationship with Ottawa.

-So far, the government of Prime Minister Justin Trudeau has held fast, although cracks lately have begun to appear.
+So far, the government of Prime Minister Justin Trudeau has held fast, although cracks have begun to appear.

 Trudeau fired Ottawa's ambassador to China after the envoy mused about the case that Meng might make to keep from being extradited to the United States and about how much better for Canada it might be if the United States dropped its extradition request.